p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

 Below shows the perforamnce of DDPG with and without Hindsight Experience Replay in the Fetch Reach environment which is introduced in this [Open AI blog post](https://blog.openai.com/ingredients-for-robotics-research/).
-The results mirror those seen in [Plapper 2018](https://arxiv.org/pdf/1802.09464.pdf) and show that adding Hindsight Experience Replay dramatically improved the ability of the agent to learn the task.
+The results mirror those seen in paper [Multi-Goal Reinforcement Learning 2018](https://arxiv.org/pdf/1802.09464.pdf) and show that adding Hindsight Experience Replay dramatically improved the ability of the agent to learn the task.
+The hyperparameters used were the same for both agents and the same as in the paper, they can be found in the file: `Results/Fetch_Reach/Results.py`

 ![Fetch Reach Results](Results/Fetch_Reach/Results_Graph.png)